The-3Labs-Team/potatoshield/README.md

 <script type="module" defer src="your-potato-random-file.js"></script>
 ```

-This can be easily detected by adblockers, so it is not recommended.
+This can be easily detected by adblocker lists, so it is not recommended.

 > 💡 Why not using CDN?
 Because adblockers can easily block the CDN URL.
 You can host the file on your own server and randomize the name to avoid detection.
 Remember to rotate the file name every week or so, or Adblock users (and lists) will be able to block it.